-Mechanical and electrical upgrades are needed when plant equipment comes to the end of its life or to ensure best use is made of new technologies.
+Mechanical and electrical upgrades are needed when plant equipment comes to the end of its life or to ensure the best use is made of new technologies.
 If new technology becomes available and has an attractive payback period, this should be considered as a way of reducing future expenditure and improve efficiency.

 - Structured cabling

-Optimised data cabling offers an excellent opportunity for faster and more-streamlined connectivity for storage, apps, servers and desktops.
+Optimised data cabling offers an excellent opportunity for faster and more streamlined connectivity for storage, apps, servers and desktops.